Ask The Food Geek

 Strawberry salad dressing with poppy seeds

 This strawberry poppy seed dressing is easy to make and only takes 5 minutes.
 Simply blend fresh strawberries, your favorite vinegar, olive oil, honey (optional), salt, pepper, and poppy seeds together.
-Pour over a salad right away or store in the fridge for up to two weeks.

 The more flavorful your strawberries, the more prominent the flavor will be.
 However, a salad dressing is a perfect way to use up bland strawberries.
 The honey (or sugar) sweetens them up while vinegar adds to their tart flavor.